luckymrwang/ingress-nginx/docs/deploy/baremetal.md

 # Bare-metal considerations

-In traditional *cloud* environments, where network load balancers are available on-demand, a single Kubernetes manifest suffices to provide a single point of contact to the Ingress-Nginx Controller to external clients and, indirectly, to any application running inside the cluster. *Bare-metal* environments lack this commodity, requiring a slightly different setup to offer the same kind of access to external consumers.
+In traditional *cloud* environments, where network load balancers are available on-demand, a single Kubernetes manifest suffices to provide a single point of contact to the NGINX Ingress controller to external clients and, indirectly, to any application running inside the cluster. *Bare-metal* environments lack this commodity, requiring a slightly different setup to offer the same kind of access to external consumers.

 ![Cloud environment](../images/baremetal/cloud_overview.jpg)
 ![Bare-metal environment](../images/baremetal/baremetal_overview.jpg)

-The rest of this document describes a few recommended approaches to deploying the Ingress-Nginx Controller inside a Kubernetes cluster running on bare-metal.
+The rest of this document describes a few recommended approaches to deploying the NGINX Ingress controller inside a Kubernetes cluster running on bare-metal.

 ## A pure software solution: MetalLB